jimoneill/fix-layer-position/README.md

 When I quickly snap a screenshot of my browser window, I get the viewport – which I want – but I also get the browser bar, outer chrome, and Apple's big ol' window drop shadow.
 I don't need any of that!
 I could crop each screenshot after I take it, but that sounds like work, which sucks.
 Instead I really just want to move the screenshot on my artboard so that the viewport lines up with the artboard dimensions – in other words, so that the top left corner of the viewport (in the screenshot) is at position (0,0) on my artboard.

-This is precisely the task for which Fix Layer Position was built.
+With Fix Layer Position, this takes less than a second.

 ## Usage